MaterializeInc/materialize/doc/user/content/demos/log-parsing.md

 Argument | Function
 ---------|---------
 `requests` | The source's name
-`file:///log/requests` | The location of the file (`/log/requests`) prefixed by `file://` `regex='...'` | The regex that structures our logs and generates column names, which we've outlined in [Impose structure with regex](#impose-a-structure-with-regex).
+`/log/requests` | The location of the file
+`FORMAT REGEX '...'` | The regex that structures our logs and generates column names, which we've outlined in [Impose structure with regex](#impose-a-structure-with-regex).
-`tail=true` | Indicates to Materialize that this file is dynamically updated and should be watched for new data.
+`tail = true` | Indicates to Materialize that this file is dynamically updated and should be watched for new data.

 In essence, what we've said here is that we want to continually read from the log file, and take each unseen string in it, and extract the columns we've